exel80/TravianWonderTool/README.md

 # TravianWonder Tool
 This is a tool for http://www.travianwonder.com/ Travian World Wonder crop website.
-It will first login to you Travian account.
-Script make sure that village is WW village, after that it copy source code from market and pass it to Travianwonder website.
+Script login to Travian account, navigate to World Wonder village and open up the market.
+After that it copy source code of incoming trades and passes them to Travianwonder website.

-You need Python 3.6 or higher to run it.
+You need **Python 3.6 or higher** to run it.

 ![Tool preview](https://i.imgur.com/Ov1qOBT.png)